trigat/Docker-OpenCanary/README.md

 More details can be found at http://docs.opencanary.org/en/latest/

 # Instructions
-Copy or Clone these files to a directory on your Docker server.

-The "conf" directory contains an .opencanary.conf file that specifies services you would like to run.
+The <i>conf</i> directory contains an <i>.opencanary.conf</i> file that specifies services you would like to run.
 You can also set up alerts through this config file.
 You can leave this file the way it is for a simple example of Opencanary.

 Build an image:<br>
 <b>docker build --rm -t opencanary .</b>